How to Become a Detective in the UK

 6. Deal with evidence in the case and its submissions.

-7. Conduct investigations and interviews.
+7. Conduct investigations and interviewing witnesses.

 Salary and Facilities